web3privacy/docs/docs/index.md

 ## Governance

 The initiative is managed by a [Core Team](/core-team) of four people who take care of operations.
+We are also in the process of creating [Association](/association) as legal entity for our activities.

 ## We are very open 💛